PEOPLE I MEET

 © Simon Lawrence

-I was here with ‘What Medicine’ to meet actress Jenny Seagrove, whose international career on stage, in film and on television include, Bill Forsyth’s whimsical comedy ‘Local Hero’; a number of films by Michael Winner, including ‘Appointment with Death’ and ‘A Chorus of Disapproval’ - and she was downright eerie as the mysterious nanny in William Friedkins ‘The Guardian’.
-Jenny first caught the attention of American audiences as the younger portrayal of Deborah Kerr’s character in the syndicated mini series ‘A Woman of Substance’.
+I was here with 'What Medicine' to meet actress Jenny Seagrove, whose international career on stage, in film and on television includes Bill Forsyth's whimsical comedy 'Local Hero'; several films by Michael Winner, including 'Appointment with Death' and 'A Chorus of Disapproval' - and she was downright eerie as the mysterious nanny in William Friedkins' The Guardian'.
+Jenny first caught the attention of American audiences as the younger portrayal of Deborah Kerr's character in the syndicated mini-series' A Woman of Substance'.

-We wanted to chat about her role in fighting the European Food Supplements Directive, which will effectively ban around three hundred vitamin and mineral forms contained in a vast number of safe and beneficial supplements and herbal remedies at present on the European Market.
+We wanted to chat about her role in fighting the European Food Supplements Directive, which will effectively ban around three hundred vitamin and mineral forms contained in a vast number of safe and beneficial supplements and herbal remedies on the European Market.

-Born in Kuala Lumpur - Jenny’s parents both worked in the intelligence services, moving regularly throughout the Far East - wherever their jobs took them.
-“I do think I had an idyllic childhood.
-My family were part of the expatriate community, but always immersed themselves wholeheartedly amongst the indigenous population.
+Born in Kuala Lumpur - Jenny's parents worked in the intelligence services, moving regularly throughout the Far East - wherever their jobs took them.
+"I do think I had an idyllic childhood.
+My family were part of the expatriate community but always immersed themselves wholeheartedly amongst the indigenous population.
 I remember celebrating the Chinese New Year with them - drinking weird rice sarky and eating moon cakes and other strange things.
-I remember chasing butterflies in the jungle; whilst my brother delighted in bottling snakes - and teasing live ones when they visited the house.”
+I remember chasing butterflies in the jungle whilst my brother delighted in bottling snakes - and teasing live ones when they visited the house."

-For further information the following web addresses will help.
+For further information, the following web addresses will help.

 www.healthchoice.org.uk